 1.)
 Add a weighed amount of water to the blender, we usually start with 200 grams.
 Add those grams to the left side of the equation.

 2.)
-Cut the stem off the pepper(s) and weigh it in grams, and put it in the blender, and add those grams to the left side of the equation.
+Cut the stem and cap off the pepper(s) and weigh it in grams, and put it in the blender, and add those grams to the left side of the equation.

 3.)
-Then put a weighed amount of water in the tasting bowl, like 200 grams, and blend the pepper.
+Then put a weighed amount of water in the tasting bowl, like 200 grams.

 4.)
-Take the baby eyedropper and draw out 4-5 cc of the blended pepper water out of the blender.
+Bl;end the pepper and take the gradulated baby eyedropper and draw out 4-5 cc of the blended pepper water out of the blender.

-Then add to the tasting bowl one cc at a time, stir into the tasting water, and taste and see if you detect any heat.
+Then add to the tasting bowl one cc at a tim and stir into the tasting water, and taste 1/2 teaspoon and see if you detect any heat.
 The heat will first start at the back of the throat.

 When you think you are detecting heat, add another cc to confirm.

-If the heat comes on too quickly, like with less than a cc of blended pepper, add an additional weighed amount of water to the blender, get a fresh weighed amount of tasting water, and start over.
+If the heat comes on too quickly, like with less than a cc of blended pepper, add an additional weighed amount of water to the blender, refill yout tasting bowl with a fresh weighed amount of distilled water, and start over.

 Sometimes with the hottest habaneros and scotch bonnets, we have to use 1,000 grams of water in the blender and 400 grams of tasting water.

-When you have determined how many cc of the blender water, turns the heat on your tasting water, put that number in your equation.
+When you have determined how many cc of the blender water, that turns on the heat in your tasting water, put that number in your equation.